lydell/dual/readme.md

 used to seeing the characters pop up immediately on the screen.
 Moreover, the characters of the other rows still do, so you will constantly _see_ the difference too, not just remember it.

-As I said, I currently experiment with modifiers on the home row.
-My first reaction was: "Ugh, that looks terrible!"
+As I said, I put the modifiers on the home row.
+My first reaction was: "Ugh, that looks terrible!", since the home row characters appeared on the screen slower than before.
 It felt like typing in the terminal with a somewhat bad ssh connection.
 Initially that slowed me down.
 After a while, though, I learned to ignore the lag, just typing on like before.
 After yet a while, I didn't think much about it any longer.
 So, for me, having the modifiers in really convenient spots is definitely worth the lag.

 Everyone might not stand the lag, though.
 If so, simply don't make any character keys into dual-role keys.
 I can still recommend making the modifier keys and space bar into dual-role keys to anyone.